-Why not download the “Exploring Bishop’s Waltham” publication which describes each of the routes below in detail with an accompanying map.
+If you enjoying walking, why not download our two publications; “Exploring Bishop’s Waltham” describes each of the walking routes mentioned below in detail with an accompanying map.

-A new leaflet is in production which describes 3 walks from the town centre to pubs on the border with neighbouring parishes.
-It should be available in the summer of 2017 from the Library, the Post Office and other High Street outlets.
+The new Pub Walks around Bishop’s Waltham leaflet describes 3 walks from the town centre to pubs on the border with neighbouring parishes.
+If you’d rather pick up a hard copy you can find them in the Library, the Post Office and other High Street outlets.

 3 miles; 1½ hours; no stiles

 This popular nature walk traces an undulating route that includes some steep steps.
 Information boards along the way make this route as interesting as it is enjoyable.
 Setting out at Basingwell Street Car Park, the walk takes in the sand boils at the source of the Hamble, local nature reserves, plus meadows and woodland.

 A rolling countryside trail which allows you to explore the north east of Bishop’s Waltham.
 From Basingwell Street Car Park, head north up St Peter’s Street and through the churchyard.
 The walk follows clear tracks for most of the way and takes you across Dundridge Meadow, through woodland and fields.